-The course is structured around class notes and discussion, text chapters and cases and additional supplemental materials.
+The course is structured around class notes, text chapters, case discussions and additional supplemental materials.
 Students are expected to have taken basic courses in all of the major functional areas such as accounting, finance, marketing and statistics as well as other management and organizational analysis courses.
-Additionally, a key component of this course will involve collaboration with others as a part of a team.
-Approximately 30% of the course will be group based including the team strategic research project.
-The remaining points will be derived from two exams and a class participation component.

-Achieving the Objectives
+Achieving the Objectives:

-You will be required to complete four activities in order to achieve the identified objectives:
+You will be required to complete the following activities in order to achieve the identified objectives:

-1. CONTRIBUTE TO IN-CLASS DISCUSSIONS of chapters, readings, lecture material and cases by exhibiting (a) an understanding and articulate analysis of the information presented and (b) skills in the prerequisite course areas required for registration.
+- 1. Complete Ten Chapter Quizzes.
+You will be required to complete 10 brief quizzes.
+These quizzes will contain ten multiple choice questions about the assigned text reading.
+You will only be able to take each quiz during the specified time period. - 2.
+CONTRIBUTE TO IN-CLASS DISCUSSIONS of chapters, readings, lecture material and cases by exhibiting (a) an understanding and articulate analysis of the information presented and (b) skills in the prerequisite course areas required for registration.
 Students are expected to attend each class session.
 Moreover, each student is expected to actively participate in class discussions.
-Class participation will be evaluated using the following criteria.
+Class participation will be evaluated using the following criteria: